Golden Image Management

 To comply with UR E26 §4.5.1, your Golden Images must be stored following this protocol:

-Copies: Keep at least three copies of the Golden Image (The original, the local backup, the shore-side copy).
+Redundancy: Keep at least three copies (The original, a local ECR backup, and a shore-side copy).

-Media: Store images on two different media types (e.g., an internal SSD and a dedicated external Forensic Drive).
+Media Types: Store images on two different media (e.g., Internal Server SSD and an External Ruggedized Drive).

-OFFLINE: At least one copy must be physically disconnected from the network at all times (The “Air-Gapped” copy).
+Air-Gapped: At least one copy must be physically disconnected from the network at all times (Locked in the safe).

 Offline Backup Verification